 South Tees and Stockton YOS developed triage in summer 2013 with the aim of achieving similar reductions in first time entrants to the criminal justice system and re-offending rates as Hartlepool.

 Triage is not a statutory function of YOS.
-Therefore, funding is required to support this ongoing activity and to roll it out across Cleveland.
+Funding is needed to support this ongoing activity and to roll it out across Cleveland.

 Decision 30-2014.
 Funding for Youth Triage across Cleveland (application, 327kB)